iosGroupProjectF18/howardTaskRabbit/README.md

 - [x] Only Howard students can sign up
 - [X] User can complete their profile stating their dorm
 - [x] User can request that a task be completed by X date and X time
-- [ ] User can accept the repsonsibility to complete a task by X date and X time
+- [x] User can accept the repsonsibility to complete a task by X date and X time
 - [x] User can view a list of requested tasks

+The following **stretch** features are implemented:

 - [ ] User can message the person who requested/accepted the task for more information and status updates
 - [ ] User can mark a task as completed

-The following **stretch** features are implemented:

 - [ ] User can rate each other after a task is completed
+- [ ] User is persisted until logged out
+- [ ] If User has completed their User Profile, skip to the view tasks request tasks screen
+- [ ] Error messages for login/sign up screen

 ## Video Walkthrough